Active Sensors: [Remote sensing] Active sensors illuminates its target and measures the reflected backscatter that returns back to the sensor.

 Adjacency: [geometry] Adjacency occurs when two objects share the same boundary and are next to or adjoining with a common side or vertex.

 Advanced Very High Resolution Radiometer (AVHRR): [Remote sensing] AVHRR collects infrared, visible and thermal images with an approximate 1 kilometer spatial resolution cell size.

-Affine transformation: [geometry] An affine transformation changes points, polylines, polygons in a plane by scaling, rotating, skewing, or translating coordinates in two or three-dimensional spaces preserving points, straight lines and planes.
+Affine transformation: [geometry] An affine transformation scales, rotates, skews, or translates points, polylines and polygons preserving points, straight lines and planes.

 Arc: [data structure] Arcs are lines or polygon boundaries, represented as a series of vertices or coordinate points.

-ArcCatalog: [software] ArcCatalog is an application in the ArcGIS suite used to manage geographic data – similar to windows file explorer.
+ArcCatalog: [software] ArcCatalog is an application in the ArcGIS suite for managing geographic data – similar to windows file explorer.

-ArcGlobe: [software] ArcGlobe is a global three-dimensional visualization and analysis environment as part of the Esri ArcGIS suite (3D analyst), specializing in global datasets and larger study areas.
+ArcGlobe: [software] ArcGlobe is a 3D visualization and analysis environment as part of the Esri ArcGIS suite (3D analyst), specializing in global datasets and larger study areas.

 ArcScene: [software] ArcScene is a 3D feature and raster viewer part of the Esri ArcGIS suite of applications (3D analyst) specializing in small study area scenes.